jose-elias-alvarez/minsnip.nvim/README.md

-Minsnip uses Neovim's `extmarks` API to offload the heavy lifting of tracking positions and, as a result, does the job in 200-ish lines of code, an order of magnitude less than other implementations.
+Minsnip uses Neovim's `extmarks` API to offload the heavy lifting of tracking positions and, as a result, does the job in 200-ish lines of code, an order of magnitude fewer than other implementations.

 Minsnip does its best to stay out of your way and avoid affecting editor performance.
 When you're not jumping in a snippet, Minsnip does nothing.
 Once